 Pension Liability.
-At June 30, 2016, YCIPTA reported a liability of \$325,962 for its proportionate share of the net pension liability of the ASRS.
-The net pension liability was measured as of June 30, 2015.
-The total pension liability used to calculate the net pension liability was determined using update procedures to roll forward the total pension liability from an actuarial valuation as of June 30, 2014, to the measurement date of June 30, 2015.
+At June 30, 2017, YCIPTA reported a liability of \$401,911 for its proportionate share of the net pension liability of the ASRS.
+The net pension liability was measured as of June 30, 2016.
+The total pension liability used to calculate the net pension liability was determined using update procedures to roll forward the total pension liability from an actuarial valuation as of June 30, 2015, to the measurement date of June 30, 2016.
 The YCIPTA's proportion of the net pension liability was based on a projection of YCIPTA's long term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
-At June 30, 2015, YCIPTA's proportion was 0.002090 percent, which was an increase of .000184 from its proportion measured as of June 30, 2014.
+At June 30, 2016, YCIPTA's proportion was 0.00249 percent, which was an increase of .0004 from its proportion measured as of June 30, 2015.

 Pension Expense and Deferred Outflows/Inflows of Resources.
-For the year ended June 30, 2016, YCIPTA recognized pension expense of \$310 and reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+Yuma County Intergovernmental Public Transportation Authority had deferred outflows and inflows of resources related to the net pension liability of retirement benefits.
+Certain changes in the net pension liability are recognized as pension expense over a period of time rather than the year of occurrence.
+For the year ended June 30, 2017, YCIPTA recognized pension expense of \$22,539 and reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: